hathach/tinyusb/hw/bsp/f1c100s/README.md

 * Lichee Pi Nano (F1C100s)

-## make flash
+## Flashing
-`make flash` will use [xfel](https://github.com/xboot/xfel) to write the code to onchip DDR memory and execute it.
-It will not write the program to SPI Flash.

-To enter FEL mode, you have to press BOOT button, then press RESET once, and release BOOT button.
+There are two options to put your code into the MCU: `flash` and `exec`.
+Both modes require you to install [xfel](https://github.com/xboot/xfel) tool to your PATH.
+You must enter FEL mode before any operation can be done.
+To enter FEL mode, press BOOT button, then press RESET once, and release BOOT button.
 You will find VID/PID=1f3a:efe8 on your PC.

+Exec: `make BOARD=f1c100s exec` will just upload the image to the DDR ram and execute it.
+It will not touch anything in the SPI flash.

+Flash: `make BOARD=f1c100s flash` will write the image to SPI flash, and then reset the chip to execute it.

 ## TODO
 * Test on Tiny200 v2 (F1C200s)
-* Make it able to load .bin directly to SPI Flash and boot
 * Add F1C100s to `#if CFG_TUSB_MCU == OPT_MCU_LPC43XX || CFG_TUSB_MCU == OPT_MCU_LPC18XX || CFG_TUSB_MCU == OPT_MCU_MIMXRT10XX` high speed MCU check in examples (maybe we should extract the logic?)
-* `cdc_msc` example is not working.
-Device is only echoing the first character.